Sentinel Logo

 Create your first Sentinel store, collection, and documents in minutes.

 This guide walks you through creating your first Sentinel database in just a few minutes.
-By the end, you’ll understand how to create stores, manage collections, and work with documents.
+By the end, you’ll understand how to create stores, manage collections, work with documents, and use advanced features like querying and verification.

 Your First Store